MrDolch/doc-as-code/README.md

 | HTML          |          |          |             | 🧩            | ✎          | ✎             | ✓         | ✓        | ✓         |           |       |
 |               |          |          |             |              |            |               |           |          |           |           |       |

+Since I depend on BitBucket and Intellij, I use Markdown and SVG.
+I also use PlantUMl-Digrams but I convert them to SVG in order to see them in BitBucket.
+When I need to email documentation to non-developers, then I render it as PDF.
+Markdown files are hardly to open on office desktops or mobile devices.